 Patrick's work grew beyond music to become a unique form of reportage and portraiture.
 His work now appears in magazines, advertising, annual reports and books for clients like Rolling Stone, Time, People, New York, Discover, Penguin Books, Ogilvy Mather, BBDO and FCB among others.
 His style of photography, well suited to advertising and design led to creating ads for Apple, IBM, American Express, AT&T, Pepsico and Nabisco.
-Patrick’s work includes photography for network television programs such as Boardwalk Empire, House of Cards, Smash, Newsroom, 666 Park Avenue, Zero Hour, Gossip Girl, Rescue Me, Pan Am, Damages, Ugly Betty and Royal Pains.
-His clients include Home Box Office, ABC Television, Netflix, Sony Television, NBC, FX Network, Disney Films, Lionsgate, CW Network and Warner Brothers.
+Patrick’s work includes photography for network television programs such as Boardwalk Empire, House of Cards, Mindhunter, VEEP, The Americans, Blue Bloods, The Good Fight, Dietland, Smash, Newsroom, Rescue Me, Pan Am, and Damages.
+His clients include Home Box Office, ABC Television, CBS Television, Amazon, Netflix, Sony Television, NBC, FX Network, Disney Films, Lionsgate, AMC Networks and Warner Brothers.

 Patrick lives in New York City and the Hudson Valley.